-People usually tend to ignore high blood pressure.
+Most Americans usually tend to ignore high blood pressure.
 Even those who do go on medication only stay on the medication for a short while.
 According to studies, 90% don’t stick with the recommended regime.
 Unless the blood pressure is kept under control it could lead to serious problems with vital organ such as your heart, kidneys, brain and eyes.

-People with high blood pressure may experience many of these symptoms, but they just as often in those with normal blood pressure.
-If left for too long, or with a severe case, it can damage the brain and cause symptoms such as headache, fatigue, nausea, vomiting, shortness of breath, restlessness and blurred vision.
+People with high blood pressure may experience many of these symptoms, but they just as often occur in those with normal blood pressure.
+If left for too long, or if the hypertension is severe enough, it can damage the brain and cause symptoms such as headache, fatigue, nausea, vomiting, shortness of breath, restlessness and blurred vision.
 In rare cases, it can even cause brain swelling which can lead to drowsiness and coma.

-Listed below are the 10 common symptoms of high blood pressure.
+10 common symptoms of high blood pressure.

-- Nosebleed (Epistaxis)
+2. Nosebleed (Epistaxis)

-- Tinnitus (Ringing in Ears)
+4. Tinnitus (Ringing in Ears)

-- Sleepiness, Insomnia
+5. Sleepiness, Insomnia

-- Excess sweating
+8. Excess sweating

-- Blurred vision
+10. Blurred vision